pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

 Avionics Drawing
 ----------------

-.. warning:: Avionics drawing is broken in X-Plane 12.
-Bug XPD-13293, at least.
-    The API described below will compile and run, but the callback is called with the wrong devicedID and at the wrong time.

 Avionics callback is convenient in that is provides the proper setup for a number of glass avionics devices.
 When you draw function is called, OpenGL is properly set for the device's viewport.
 Additionally, you can draw before, after, or instead of the X-Plane drawing for that device.